Rishikul Yogshala Rishikesh

 Chair yoga for seniors

 To flourish as we age, we must modify our routines and way of life.
 Exercise might be more challenging if you have joint discomfort, sore muscles, weariness, or other typical age-related conditions.
 These worries sometimes lead seniors to lead a sedentary or inactive lifestyle, which only makes matters worse.
-Fortunately, chair yoga is a simple and inexpensive form of exercise that has enormous advantages for seniors.
+Fortunately, chair exercises for seniors is a simple and inexpensive form of exercise that has enormous advantages.

 Sign up for our 500 hour yoga teacher training program to participate in our interpersonal yoga programs today!